dtxiong/rapid-prototyping/week4.md

 Solar power vs time of day:
 ![Energy vs time of day, depending on orientation, tilt, tracking](https://www.eia.gov/todayinenergy/images/2014.11.19/main.png)
 Tracking will help about 50 W at peak hours, 100 W before and after.
-The tracking does not need to be too accurate, because of the cosine dependence -- 5 degree of will still capture 99.6% energy.
+The tracking does not need to be too accurate, because of the cosine dependence -- 5 degrees of offset will still capture 99.6% energy.

 How much would a solar panel cost?
 Mirror?
 Lens?